quephird/slox/README.md

 productbuild --root /tmp/slox.dst / slox.pkg
 ```

 That will create a package at the root of the project directory which you can then double-click on to start the installer.
 Click through all the steps, and the binary should be installed successfully.

+# Usage

-You should then be able to start the REPL by entering `slox` in your terminal.
+Once you have installed the executable, you should then be able to start the REPL by entering `slox` in your terminal.
+Alternatively, you can first edit a file with Lox code, say `foo.lox`, and then run it in the command line by typing `slox foo.lox`.

 # Features

-So far, the following have been implemented in `slox`:
+This implementation of Lox has quite a few features that the canonical language does not include.
+So far, the following have been implemented:

 ### Types